Logansport, Indiana: History

 The Brotherhood of Railroad Trainmen and Ladies Auxiliary held its 1935 convention in Logansport.
 In addition to the Wabash, whose Wabash Cannon Ball stopped in the town, Pennsylvania Railroad trains such as the Union, on the Chicago-Cincinnati and the Chicago-Louisville routes, trains to Pittsburgh via Columbus, along with the Southland to Florida, made stops in Logansport.
 Logansport still has two active railroads and a switch yard, as well as a small refurbished depot downtown, although the much larger Pan Handle Depot was demolished in 1962.

 Early in the 20th century, Logansport was home to the pioneering brass era automobile company Rutenber that had been based previously in Chicago and that renamed itself the Western Motor Company when it moved to Logansport.
 Edwin Rutenber started the Western Motor Company after inventing the first four-cylinder automobile engine.
 Rutenber was a prolific inventor who held dozens of patents ranging from the first automobile four-cylinder engine and distributor cap system to many electric home appliances, whose modern versions are still in use today.
 In 2024, the city was inundated with news articles about city resources being strained, as well as slowing down the local school system.
 These claims have been contested.

+The Logansport Mall opened on East Market Street in October 1968.
+After becoming largely vacant, the property was acquired for redevelopment in 2020 and converted into an open-air commercial development known as The Junction.